DBZ (meteorology)

 The scale of dBZ values can be seen along the bottom of the image.

 dBZ is a logarithmic dimensionless technical unit used in radar.
 It is mostly used in weather radar, to compare the equivalent reflectivity factor (Z) of a remote object (in mm^{6} per m^{3}) to the return of a droplet of rain with a diameter of 1 mm (1 mm^{6} per m^{3}).
 It is proportional to the number of drops per unit volume and the sixth power of drops' diameter and is thus used to estimate the rain or snow intensity.
 With other variables analyzed from the radar returns it helps to determine the type of precipitation.
 Both the radar reflectivity factor and its logarithmic version are commonly referred to as reflectivity when the context is clear.
 In short, the higher the dBZ value, the more likely it is for severe weather to occur in the form of precipitation.

-Values above 20 dBZ usually indicate falling precipitation.
+Values above 20 dBZ usually indicate falling precipitation, but can also mean sleet, hail, or snow.